The Intershop Commerce Management (ICM) provides the necessary data for running the default Intershop PWA deployment via a REST API.

 Using another backend is also possible as long as it provides a compatible REST API.

-In order to facilitate server-side rendering (SSR), the default deployment uses a dockerized express.js server running Angular Universal.
+In order to facilitate server-side rendering (SSR), the default deployment uses dockerized express.js servers running Angular Universal, orchestrated by PM2.

 On a new request, Angular Universal pre-renders the page and instantly provides the browser with meaningful content.

-For an architectural overview of how SSR functions in the Intershop PWA, see Deployment Scenarios.
+For an architectural overview of how SSR works in the Intershop PWA, see Deployment Scenarios.